hynek/structlog/docs/index.rst

 First steps:

-- If you're not sure whether ``structlog`` is for you, have a look at :doc:`why`.
+- If you're not sure whether ``structlog`` is for you, have a look at `why`.
-- If you can't wait to log your first entry, start at :doc:`getting-started` and then work yourself through the basic docs.
+- If you can't wait to log your first entry, start at `getting-started` and then work yourself through the basic docs.
 - Once you have basic grasp of how ``structlog`` works, acquaint yourself with the `integrations <#integration-with-existing-systems>`_ ``structlog`` is shipping with.